WatanabeYuto/watanabeyuto.github.io/index.md

 ### Research updates

+- 2025 September: Check out [our new preprint](https://arxiv.org/abs/2509.25633) on the convergence analysis **nonsmooth and nonconvex H-infinity Optimization**!
+In this work, we present the first deterministic convergence rate for the simplest subgradient method by leveraging **weak convexity**.

 - 2025 April: Check out [our new preprint](https://arxiv.org/abs/2504.02201) on a **primal-dual perspective** for LQ differential games and H infinity control!
-In this work, we present a new proof for solving them from a semidefinite programming and duality perspective. **Note: This paper got accedpted at IEEE CDC2025!**
+In this work, we present a new proof for solving them from a semidefinite programming and duality perspective. **Note: This paper got accedpted to IEEE CDC2025!**

 - 2025 March: Check out [our new preprint](https://arxiv.org/abs/2503.10964) on **a revisit of LQR**!
 This is my first work at UCSD!
 In this work, we show **strong duality** of the LQR policy optimization problem, despite the nonconvexity, and provide a more generalized analysis for the **gradient dominance**.
 We also provide an SDP and duality-based proof for deriving the analytic solution to LQR!
 (Also check out [this slide](https://drive.google.com/file/d/1yij6Shnm9-aObMxfb68spP4ocih-qUfD/view?usp=sharing)!)